HobnobMancer/cazy_webscraper/README.md

 ## Referencing

 It is expected academic practise to cite the work of others.
 If you use `cazy_webscraper` in your work *please* do cite our work (including the provided DOI), as well as citing the specific version you use.
-This is not only helpful for us as developers to get out work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.
+This is not only helpful for us as developers to get our work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.

 > Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7